Restaurant Manager Resume Example

 Highlight your biggest wins right at the top.
 For example, I mention leading a team of 20, cutting costs by 18%, and boosting guest satisfaction scores.

-You can show off unique skills, too.
+You can show off unique skills, too, and reinforce them in your cover letter.
 Maybe you have expertise in wine pairings or multicultural cuisine.
 These details make your summary stand out instantly.

 If you’re switching careers, focus on transferable skills.
 I talk about my supply chain experience and how I manage logistics for large events.
 This helps recruiters see your potential.